Doing more good, doing good better

 (underlined: supervised students; ^: corresponding author)

-[Stage 2 preprint with results] [In-principle acceptance/Open peer review] [Open materials/data/code] [Presentation]
+[Stage 2 preprint] [In-principle acceptance/Open review] [Open materials/data/code]

 [Thesis with results] [In-principle acceptance/Open peer review] [Preprint] [Open materials/data/code]